JourdonLynch/World_Happiness.py/README.md

 # Introduction

-If there's one thing everyone wants, it's to be happy; however, it’s challenging to quantify exactly what makes us happy.
-Nonetheless, the World Happiness Index grants us insight into what countries value the most.
-The purpose of this report is to determine how different metrics impact our perceived happiness and draw general conclusions as to what we value most as a people.
+While happiness is inherently subjective, the World Happiness Index offers a structured way to examine the measurable factors associated with well-being across nations.
+This report analyzes key indicators within the dataset to determine how different variables influence perceived happiness and to identify broader trends in the drivers of societal well-being.

 # Data Validation and cleaning